Best AI Subscription 2026: I Tested All 4 — Here's My Pick

 • Memory that remembers your preferences

-The real value: Memory.
+The real value: Memory and model variety.
 ChatGPT remembers your writing style, your common requests, your preferences.
+Plus, you get access to reasoning models like o3 for complex problems — something the free tier can’t touch.
 Over time, it feels less like a tool and more like an assistant who actually knows you.

 92% of Fortune 500 companies use ChatGPT.
 There’s a reason for that—it just works.